 Now, however, social media has facilitated the spread of disinformation that erases the atrocities of the regime and creates tall tales of prosperity during that era.
 Amid this environment, political filmmaking plays an even more crucial role in countering false narratives.

 EngageMedia, together with film curator and archiving advocate Assistant Professor Rosemarie Roque, showcases a rare collection of films entitled “Daluyong: Political Filmmaking in a Period of Social Unrest Redux“.
 This film collection documents significant events in the Filipino people’s socio-political history, countering the Marcos myth and fantasy of greatness.
-From April 27 until June 3, these films will be available to watch on Cinemata.
+The films were first made available to watch on Cinemata from April 27 until June 3.
+The collection is now permanently available on the platform.

 The film collection focuses on key audiovisual works highlighting collective political filmmaking during the early to mid-1980s.
 The five featured films capture the experiences, aspirations, and struggles of the Filipino people during the dictatorship’s last years to the early years of the succeeding administration.